griesoft/aspnetcore-recaptcha/README.md

 You can configure that behaviour and a lot of other stuff globally at startup or even just seperatly for each controller or action.

-#### Addition information
+### Addition information

 For more detailed usage guides check out the wiki.
-You can find there guides about additional configuration options, response validation behaviour, explicit rendering of tags, invisible reCAPTCHA elements and the usage of reCAPTCHA V3.
+You can find guides about additional configuration options, response validation behaviour, explicit rendering of tags, invisible reCAPTCHA elements and the usage of reCAPTCHA V3.